Akarsh026/music_player_based_on_facial_expression/README.md

-# Emotion based music player
+# Music player Based on Facial Expression
 This is a project using machine learning for detecting emotions based on the expression of the users.
 The interface is made up of HTML, CSS and JS, and the main code is of Python.